brooklynrail/brooklynrail-platform/content/events/2020/07/shaun-leonardo-with-sara-roffino.md

 ---
 title: Shaun Leonardo with Sara Roffino
-summary: Performance artist Shaun Leonardo will discuss their work and process with ArtSeen editor Sarah Roffino of the Brooklyn Rail.
+summary: Performance artist Shaun Leonardo will discuss their work and process with ArtSeen editor Sara Roffino of the Brooklyn Rail.
 We'll conclude with a poetry reading from Sarah Sala.
 people:
   - person: shaun-leonardo